cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/Readme.md

 ![](images/01-API-Management.png)
 - Then in the left menu select *Managed APIs*
 ![](images/02-Managed-APIs.png)
-- On the right click the blue button *Create Managed API* and select the *API Proxy* option
+- On the right click the blue button *Create Managed API* and select the *API Proxy* option.
+An API proxy is a simple reverse proxy which creates a readable URL to point at a backend service.
+In our case we're going to point it at the service deployed in Kubernetes.
 ![](images/03-API-Proxy.png)

 ### Creating your first API proxy

 The page that comes up allows you to create an API proxy.
 The simplest way to achive this is by filling in the information for
-- API Name, this is just a user firendly name to identify the API
+- API Name, this is just a user friendly name to identify the API
 - Base path for API, this is what you want.
 Often a version is used, for example `/v1` followed by the name of the endpoint `/cost` for a resulting: `/v1/cost`
 - External endpoint, this will be the public IP of your kubernetes cluster with the port used by your NodePort
 ![](images/04-API-Info.png)

 **Note**: that our apps currently redirect the `/` to `/cost` by default.
 To avoid this redirect we should specify the end point directly

 With those pieces of information filled in, scroll to the bottom and click the blue *Create* button.
+For now, you can ignore the Security and Rate Limiting section.

 If you go on the *Summary* tab, you will see the Route you have just created.
 ![](images/05-Summary.png)